Douglas station (Los Angeles Metro)

 Douglas station is an elevated light rail station on the K Line of the Los Angeles Metro Rail system.
 It is located over Douglas Street, after which it is named, near Park Place and one block north of Rosecrans Avenue in El Segundo, California.
 It opened with the commencement of Green Line service on August 12, 1995.
 The station has been served by the K Line since a restructuring in November 2024.

 The station was initially named Douglas/Rosecrans Ave but was later simplified to Douglas in 2003.
 This station was renovated in 2006 as part of street improvements in the area.
 On February 14, 2025, Metro approved the motion to rename the Douglas station to Rosecrans/Douglas station in the near future.

 The train platform, currently suitable for two-car trains, is planned to be lengthened by 2028 to accommodate longer three-car trains.

 Public Artwork

 Renée Petropoulos explores the notion of a location’s identifying landmarks at the Rosecrans Douglas Station.
-Large vibrantly-colored medallions, or shields, reflect the neighborhood’s industrial landscape and complex machinery, and transform the station into a bold landmark.
+Large vibrantly colored medallions, or shields, reflect the neighborhood’s industrial landscape and complex machinery, transforming the station into a bold landmark.
 A sculptural air-ventilator tower circles above the station while the girders supporting the canopy resemble crisscrossing electrical towers.
-Benches are reminiscent of industrial tools and gears.
+Benches resemble industrial tools and gears.